hainesc/anchor/README.md

 | Subnet -> Gateway | /anchor/gw/10.0.1.0/24 -> 10.0.1.1 | The map between subnet and its gateway |
 | Container -> IP | /anchor/cn/212b... -> 10.0.1.2 | The IP binding with the ContainerID |

-At the beginning, the stores are empty, so just input some data according to the environment.
+At the beginning, the stores are empty, so just input some data following the environment.

 I have created a WebUI named [Powder monkey](https://github.com/hainesc/powder) to display and operate the k-v stores.
 The frontend is written in Angular and the backend written in Golang.